-The International Transport Forum organized a Round Table organized a Round Table, in which I participated as an expert.
+The International Transport Forum organized a Round Table, in which I participated as one of the experts.
 International best practices and new scientific insights have been combined to identify ways forward.
 The results are now available in the final report and all presentations on the project page.

 The main lessons that I draw from the international experiences are:

 - Urban regions are the appropriate level to introduce a congestion charge.
 The problems and the possible solutions lie then in the same hands.
 The revenues of congestion charges are available for investments in urban accessibility.
 Since 1975 Singapore has a congestion charge.
 If the speed on a main road drops below 20 or 30 km/h, the price automatically increases until the desired speed is achieved.
 For urban highways the target speed is 45 to 65 km/h.
 After Singapore 12 other cities have introduced congestion charges.